 Careful planning ensures you don’t miss any critical tasks so that, by the time the meeting comes around, you’re well-prepared and confident that the meeting will go without a hitch.

 2. Encourage and Track Attendance

-Attendance tracking is not only essential to establish a quorum, but it also prevents redundancies when it comes to voting.
+Attendance tracking is not only essential to establish a quorum but also prevents redundancies when it comes to voting.
 If you allow both mail-in ballots and on-site voting, you might mistakenly hand an election ballot to an owner who has already mailed in their vote.
 Checking for attendance also ensures you don’t let in anyone who has no right to be there like, say, a non-owner.